Endress+Hauser Optical Analysis: Products

 The heart of TDL systems is a small laser diode that produces a very specific wavelength of light tuned to a harmonic frequency of the target gas molecule in the near infrared band.
 The light causes the molecule to vibrate and therefore, absorb energy.
 Once adjusted to the specific frequency of the molecule, the laser is minutely tuned to different wavelengths on either side of their target wavelength.
 The light energy being absorbed at the target gas frequency is compared to the light energy at the surrounding frequencies, resulting in an extremely precise measurement.
 New data are integrated every second, making the system quick to respond to variations in the target gas.

 Natural gas distributors are currently using the company's extraction monitors to quantify levels of water vapor and carbon dioxide in their natural gas pipelines.
 The application calls for a rugged device, which can withstand the harsh environments in these pipes with low parts-per-million sensitivity.
 Today, many suppliers transport their product to many customers through a shared pipeline infrastructure.
 Market rates for gas products are determined, in part, by the moisture levels and purity of natural gas.
 Relative moisture levels indicate whether a gas is "wet" or "dry," while carbon dioxide levels tell the distributor whether the product is "clean" or "dirty."
 The requirement to measure humidity is also driven by the corrosive effect that water can have in combination with other chemicals in the pipes.
 Corrosion can lead to leaks, which can lead to a potentially dangerous situation.

-Today, Endress+Hauser Optical Analysis markets its products and technology directly to end-use customers, both in branded and Original equipment manufacturer versions.
+Clean tech applications include identifying and harvesting methane (CH_{4}) as a clean energy source, as well as mounting sensors on commercial airliners to enable real-time monitoring of weather conditions to avoid commercial flight delays totaling $1 billion per year in wasted time and fuel.